Vivian Lai: Media

+Business ventures

+In 2014, Lai, with fellow host Quan Yifeng and hairstylist Addy Lee, set up the social media and production company 3x Media Production.

+In September 2019, Lai set up her bubble tea brand Teabrary.

 Since the COVID-19 pandemic, Lai has been active as a livestream e-commerce vendor.
 She is also a co-host of The Wonder Shop, an infomercial series on Channel 8.